 “You know what they’re doing right?
 They’re so crazy.”
 He winked and his face lit up with the newfound scandal.

 I nodded.
 “Good for them,” I said with a smile plastered on my face.

 What did you expect?
 You knew he wasn’t hanging out with you to date.
 Admit it– you wanted to change him– be good enough for him that he’d want to date you anyway.
 You should have seen this coming.
-You knew he was into this shit.
+He made it clear that he’s into this shit.
 You did this to yourself.
-You can’t be mad at him for being who he is.
+How can you be mad at him for being who he is?
 You did this.
 You asked for this.
 You’re only mad because he doesn’t like you enough to not have a fucking threesome right in front of you.
 Your expectations are the problem, he isn’t.

 Thanks for the support, Chloé.

 But now what?
-Was I supposed to leave?
-Should I have just stayed and acted like I didn’t care?
-Should I have gotten real drunk and told him how it made me feel?
+Should I have left?
+Or should I have just stayed and acted like I didn’t care?
+Maybe I should have drank until I had the balls to tell him how it made me feel?

 I eyed the bottles of alcohol and the people drinking.
 That was appealing but I knew that wasn’t the solution.
 I’d end up acting like an idiot and saying things I couldn’t take back.

 So I stayed while my heart and my gut told me to get out of there.
 I stayed so that it seemed like I wasn’t hurt, and that I didn’t care.

 Eventually when the three exited his room, with smirks and secrets on their lips, he came and sat down next to me.
 I smiled and tried to act normal as my brain screamed.